-When the need arises for high-performance metal parts for critical applications, a forging will provide the needed strength, dependability, reliability and peace-of-mind.
+When the need arises for high-performance metal parts for critical applications, forgings will provide the needed strength, dependability, reliability and peace-of-mind.

 Drop forging is a process where metal is pressed or pounded with a hammer to refine and provide directional flow to the grain structure of the metal to improve physical properties.
 Forgings are almost always used where reliability and human safety are critical for parts used in markets such as, aerospace, missiles, off-highway construction and mining, power generation, high-pressure oil field applications and the like.

-When compared to castings, forgings provide better strength, ductility, and toughness than a casting.
+When compared to castings, forgings provide better strength, ductility, and toughness.
 A casting has neither the grain flow nor directional strength provided with a forging.
 Dendritic structures, alloy segregations and porosity found in a casting are refined in forging.

 There are several types of forgings and processes, including closed-die forgings, open-die forgings, ring-rolling, and other forging methods.
 Each of these methods offers different benefits and nuances that can impact the final part.
 Different manufacturers may specialize in different forms of forgings, so knowing the differences and advantages of the different processes is important.